Before proceeding forward, there is a myth that needed to be debunked:

 When we talk about cloud-native, don’t think that we will just discuss cloud-only.
 It is not restricted to cloud infrastructure; it is much more than that.
 The given term is still misunderstood among tech lovers.

-So, one must have knowledge that simply running on the cloud platform does not make an application being labeled as cloud-native.
+So, one must have knowledge that simply running on the cloud platform does not make an application labeled as cloud-native.
 It is a combination of numerous software and databases.

 Now, how did it come into existence?